zrythm/zrythm/doc/user/routing/ports.rst

    produces output to 2 output ports

-For example, an instrument track has a `MIDI input` port it uses to read MIDI data and 2
+For example, an instrument track has a `MIDI input` port it uses to read MIDI data from and 2
 `Audio output` ports where it copies the stereo signal after being processed.